 Two Day San Juan Islands Sea Kayaking Tours

 Our two-day sea kayak trips in the San Juan Islands are the perfect choice if you have limited vacation time or want an introduction to camping where rain is a rare event.
 The gorgeous snow-capped Olympic Mountains are more than mere scenery on this kayak tour – they make the San Juans the driest micro-climate along the Washington coast.
 Tiny cactus and red-barked madronas cling to steep sea cliffs thanks to the Mediterranean climate.
 Elsewhere, dense forests of massive dark green firs cloak the landscape.
 Below the surface, forests of multi-colored kelp wave rhythmically in the strong currents that bring nourishment to sea stars and diverse tidepool life.

 We have excellent success in kayaking with orca whales on this adventure.
 Our route traverses the ultimate killer whale habitat on both days of the two-day kayak tour.
-We encounter orca whales on about 40% of the trips in May, 55% in June, 70% in July, 60% in August, 45% in September, and 20% in October.
+We encounter orca whales on about 35% of the trips in May, 60% from June through September, and 35% in October.
 No other kayak tour company can match our record of success!

 In addition to killer whales, many other exciting marine mammals can be seen: minke whales, harbor and Dall’s porpoise, harbor seals, sea lions, mink and river otters.
 Peregrine falcon eyries, bald eagle nests, a pelagic cormorant rookery, colonies of guillemots, breeding black oystercatchers and kingfishers are just some of the avian features.
 This kayak tour is also available as a Women’s-Only Kayaking Vacation.